 Amritsar, located in the northwestern Indian state of Punjab, is a city that is rich in history, culture, and tradition.
 It is also known for its delectable cuisine, particularly the mouthwatering Punjabi food.
 Amritsar is famous for the Harmandir Sahib, commonly known as the Golden Temple, which is a must-visit attraction for anyone visiting the city.
 However, there are many other things to do in Amritsar that can make your visit even more memorable.
-In this blog post, we will explore some of the top things to do in Amritsar.
+In this blog post, we will explore some of the top Things To Do In Amritsar In 2 Days

 - Visit the Golden Temple